 These press-in splined wheel studs can be used on most Subaru's and other cars that utilize OEM M12x1.25 press-in splined wheel studs.
-The 62mm studs come in one color: a clear zinc plating (a chrome look, but much more corrosion resistant) for corrosion protection.
+These 65mm long studs come in one color: a clear zinc plating (a chrome look) for corrosion protection.
 Designed to work with our M12-1.25 thread pitch lug nuts, which are sold separately.
 These will work with up to 12mm hub-centric spacers, or no spacer at all.
 This catalog entry is for A SINGLE WHEEL STUD ONLY.
 Made for Vorshlag by an Italian Tier 1 supplier.

-These 62mm wheel studs allow the use of a variety of hub-centric wheel spacers (up to 12mm thick), or no spacers at all.
-Longer wheel bolts have to be tailor made to each wheel spacer width.
+These 65mm wheel studs allow the use of a variety of hub-centric wheel spacers (up to 12mm thick) - or without spacers.

 Specifics on the Vorshlag 62mm Wheel Stud:

 - Heat Treatment: Hardened and tempered to 10.9 class

 - Tensile Strength: 150,000 psi

 - Max Torque for Lug Nuts: 180Nm (132 lb-ft) - recommended torque on the lug nuts is 85 lb-ft, using a light coating of anti-seize

 As you can see the installed length is 48mm past the hub face, compared to only 25mm of stud protruding with the stock wheel studs.
 This upgrade gives you a solid +23 mm increase in stud length over stock, but they don't look silly or stick out excessively with the Vorshlag lug nuts.
 A proper upgrade for any track or autocross car - more lug nut engagement and the ability to run up to a 12mm thick spacer, if needed.